lapvanpham/lapvanpham/README.md

-> Be so good they cant ignore you.
+> Be so good they can't ignore you.